Precious Wilson: Solo career

 Wilson's debut single as a solo artist was a cover version of Sam & Dave's "Hold On I'm Coming", released in August 1979.
 Produced by Frank Farian and set to a funky disco-beat, the single reached No. 45 in the Dutch charts.
 The song was also included in Boney M's fourth album Oceans of Fantasy which also yielded a guest performance by Wilson on the opening track "Let It All Be Music".

 She co-wrote several tracks, including the title song of her debut album We Are on the Race Track, also produced by Farian, was completed during 1980 on Hansa Records.
-It was released in October, heralded by the single "Cry to Me" which Wilson performed on TV, backed by the band that she created called Sky Train.
+It was released in October, heralded by the single "Cry to Me", which Wilson performed on TV, backed by the band that she created called Sky Train.
 The single reached number 3 in Switzerland.
 The album's second single, "We Are on the Race Track", reached No. 11 in Switzerland in early 1981.

-In October 1981, she released a cover version of "I Need You" which peaked at No. 6 in Switzerland.
+In October 1981, Wilson released a cover version of "I Need You", which peaked at No. 6 in Switzerland.
 In Germany, it reached No. 39.
 In the summer of 1982, the electro-pop track "I Don't Know" was released, followed by her second album All Coloured in Love.
-The album was released with a different track selection in the UK, Italy and France under the name Red Light followed by several different single releases in the various territories.
+The album was released with a different track selection in the UK, Italy and France under the name Red Light, followed by several different single releases in the various territories.

 Hot on the heels of the then Aerobic craze and Farian's success with the album Aerobic Fitness Dancing, the theme song "Let's Move Aerobic (Move Your Body)" was rush-released with Wilson's vocals in March 1983.
 Her third album Funky Fingers, consisting of two side-long medleys of soul standards, was released in December 1983.
 In 1985, she signed with Jive Records and teamed up with multiple producer teams for the album, including American songwriter, Monte Moir, a musician and songwriter, best known as a member of The Time.